wltjunior92/wikimarvel/README.md

 ## 💻 Project

-The WikiMarvel is a five days project proposed by a esnterprise of technologi to challange the candidates skills.
+The WikiMarvel is a five days project proposed by a esnterprise of technology to challange candidates's skills.

 ## 🖌 More images of the project
 - First initialization